 Reclassification / Review Process

 Notwithstanding Technical Training levels, classifications are binding for a minimum of six (6) months.
-Re-classification applications shall not be authorised within this period unless the progression is the direct result of a successful application for an advertised position within the Company.
+Re-classification applications will not be authorised within this period unless the progression is the direct result of a successful application for an advertised position within the Company.

-Regrading / Re-classification
+Regrading / Re-classification / Remuneration

-Re-grading / re-classification requests may only be applied for after a minimum period of six (6) months in the employee's current grade/classification.
+Re-grading / re-classification / remuneration requests may only be applied for after a minimum period of six (6) months in the employee's current grade/classification.

-Re-grading / re-classification applications must be a thorised by both the Area Manager and the State Manager.
+Re-grading / re-classification / remuneration applications must be authorised by both the Area Manager and the State Manager.

 Notwithstanding the above time constraints, if an employee can demonstrate that they are competent in new skills/modalities that would justify a higher grading they should approach their direct line manager, who will then advise the Practice Manager or Area Manager and discuss the situation and make a recommendation.